General Questions

 Q: When will the project be complete?

-A: The construction is estimated to take approximately three years to complete, with substantial completion estimated in late 2027.
+A: Construction is expected to take approximately three years, with completion anticipated in early 2028.

 Q: Will the road be open during construction?

 A: The road will remain open to traffic as much as possible during construction.
-On occasion, there may be the need for periodic lane or road closures to accommodate specific construction tasks.
-These will be communicated and signed in advance.
+However, there may be the need for lane closures and detours to accommodate specific construction tasks.
+The public will be notified by lighted message boards, social media posts and through the project website.

 Q: Will the sidewalks be open during construction?